antonshulgin/memorobot/README.md

 <memorobot> You are not my supervisor
 ```

+---

 ## obey.tsv

 A list of nicknames allowed to use supervisor commands.

-### Example

-This will allow the user `WhatTheDilly` to use supervisor commands:

 ```tsv
 WhatTheDilly
 ```
+This will allow the user `WhatTheDilly` to use supervisor commands:

+---

 ## dict.tsv

 List of snippets in [TSV format](https://en.wikipedia.org/wiki/Tab-separated_values).

-### Example

-This dictionary contains some Wikipedia links:
+This example contains some Wikipedia links:

 ```tsv
 record-labels	https://en.wikipedia.org/wiki/List_of_record_labels
 currencies	https://en.wikipedia.org/wiki/List_of_currencies
 colors	https://en.wikipedia.org/wiki/List_of_colors_(compact)
 ```

+---

 ## Supervisor commands